panda3d/panda3d-docs/programming/scene-graph/index.rst

       myNodePath.node()->set_lens(new PerspectiveLens());
       myNodePath.node()->get_camera_mask();

-Always remember: when you invoke a method of :class:`~panda3d.core.NodePath`, you are actually performing an operation on the node to which it points.
+Always remember: when you invoke a method of :class:`~.NodePath`, you are actually performing an operation on the node to which it points.

 In the example above, we call node-methods by first converting the NodePath into a node, and then immediately calling the node-method.
 This is the recommended